webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 {{Byline
 |Name=Mike Sierra
 }}
-{{Summary_Section|This guide introduces SVG graphics and shows how to deploy them along with other web content.
-It steps through various SVG features, showing you how to build a pair of animating eyeballs.}}
+{{Summary_Section|This guide introduces SVG graphics, showing you how to build a pair of animating eyeballs, along the way stepping through various SVG features detailed in other tutorials.}}
 {{Tutorial
 |Content=SVG is a standard markup format, like HTML and XML, that
-renders ''Scalable Vector Graphics'' within web browsers.
-Vector or ''drawing''-style graphics are implemented as pure shapes that render crisply at any magnification.
+renders ''Scalable Vector Graphics'' within web browsers.  ''Vector'' or ''drawing''-style graphics are implemented as pure shapes that render crisply at any magnification.
 In contrast, ''raster'' or ''paint''-style images consist of a series of pixels that may not